kg4zow/remarkable.jms1.info/src/introduction.md

     * It allows the reMarkable apps on your computer or phone to access the cloud and work with documents on the tablet, without needing to connect *directly* to the tablet.

     * Since the API that the apps use to "talk to" the cloud is *mostly* known, third-party apps are  also able to interact with your documents by talking to your cloud account.
+(This was not reMarkable's doing, this is because other people have "sniffed" the traffic and figured out how the API works.)

-        Note that the API was changed in mid-2024, and it looks like one of the design goals for the new API was to prevent third-party programs from being able to use the API.
+        Note that the API was changed in mid-2024.
+At the time people were thinking it was to prevent third-party programs from being able to use it, however the rMPP was announced in 2024-09, so it looks like the main reason for the API change was to support the rMPP, and to support having multiple tablets attached to the same account (to make it easy for people to upgrade from an earlier tablet to the rMPP).

     However.